UMAprotocol/oval-quickstart/liquidation-demo-flashbots/readme.md

 ## Running the Sample Flashbots Integration on Goerli

+### Node.js Version Compatibility

+Use **Node.js version 18.14.2 or 18.X** for optimal compatibility with Flashbots TypeScript libraries.
+Note: Event subscriptions may not function correctly with Node.js version 20.X

 ### Prerequisites
 To proceed with this demonstration, ensure you have:
 - **Wallet with Private Key**: If deploying on Goerli, you can fund your wallet [here](https://goerlifaucet.com/), [here](https://faucet.goerli.mudit.blog/), or [here](https://faucet.paradigm.xyz/).